 Because of the body’s need to recover from exercise, your brain will make you tired earlier and help you sleep more soundly throughout the night.
 The human body recovers at night when we sleep; this is the most profound effect of recovery from training sessions.
 Without sleep, you will not progress very far in your quest for fitness.
 After all, sleep is one of the most important factors in fitness.

-Fitness and mental health is a positive and beneficial relationship that any individual should focus on because it ultimately will help them out in all aspects of their life and improve their overall well-being.
+Fitness and mental health are a positive and beneficial relationships that any individual should focus on because it ultimately will help them out in all aspects of their life and improve their overall well-being.